 - A course syllabus that contains an interactive timeline of the semester

-TimelineJS documents the process for creating your own timeline here.
+TimelineJS provides instructions for creating your own timeline.
 This can be done almost entirely with Google Sheets and can be shared in a way that allows you to embed your sheet in a Canvas page or other website.
-For embedding your content in a Canvas page, similar instructions to other services can be followed with any iframe code here.
+To embed your content in a Canvas page, follow our directions for other items that can be embedded with an iframe code.